bitcraze/bitcraze-website/src/products/lighthouse-positioning-deck.md

 The deck boots in [bootloader mode](/documentation/repository/lighthouse-bootloader/master/) , the external system is responsible to update the bitstream if necessary and boot the board using the serial port.

+Note: there is no software support for using the {% poplink lighthouse-deck %} with other hardware.

 {% endrow_text %}
 {% row_links %}